 Provide each student with three colored paper or plastic cups (red, yellow, and green).
 At the beginning of the lesson, nest the cups so that the green cup is showing.
 Tell students they can display their yellow cup to signal that the lesson is going too fast or their red cup to stop the lesson in order to ask a question.
 Accountability is built in by the fact that as soon as one student shows a red cup, the teacher selects another student at random from among those showing green cups, and that student is expected to answer the question being posed by the student who showed the red cup.

-These are just a few suggestions from Dylan Wiliam.
-Want more?
-Dr. Wiliam’s official formative assessment handbook, Embedding Formative Assessment, provides the guidance teachers need to conduct effective minute-to-minute formative assessment in the classroom.
-Order your copy from LSI today.
+Dr. Wiliam’s official formative assessment handbook, Embedding Formative Assessment, provides even more guidance teachers need to conduct effective minute-to-minute formative assessment in the classroom.
+Order your copy from LSI — and if you haven’t yet reserved your ticket to the Formative Assessment National Conference, register here today!